kinguinltdhk/Kinguin-eCommerce-API/api/README.md

 ## Authorization

-Requests are authorized based on HTTP header `X-Api-Key` or `Api-Ecommerce-Auth`.
-You can find your API key in a Dashboard in **My Stores** section.
+Authorization is based on HTTP header `X-Api-Key` or `Api-Ecommerce-Auth`.
+You can find your API key in a Dashboard in **MY STORES** section.

 > We recommend to use `X-Api-Key` header.